isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <br>
 <br>In June 2002, Mr Martin Koh Chin Thong, joined RV as her Vice Principal.
 <br>
-<br>The RV Concert Band was invited by the Ministry of Education to compete
+<br>The RVHS Concert Band was invited by the Ministry of Education to compete
 in the 4th Asian Symphonic Band Competition, Bangkok.
 The Band was awarded a Silver, beating strong competitors from the other Asian countries.
 <br>
 <br>On 15 December 2002, Miss Ek Soo Ben, officially became the School’s 7th
 Principal.
 <br>
-<br>RV was awarded her fourth Sustained Achievement Awards for Physical Fitness
+<br>RVHS was awarded her fourth Sustained Achievement Awards for Physical
-and Uniformed Groups, and third award for the Arts.</p>
+Fitness and Uniformed Groups, and third award for the Arts.</p>
 </td>
 </tr>
 <tr>